Best Prepper Foods To Stockpile For A Future Disaster

 We must recover some of that pioneer spirit.

-During times of crisis, the human condition can lead to behaviors as destructive as any terrorist’s bomb.
-We laugh when Homeland Security gives us tips such as keeping jugs of water on hand or fresh batteries in our flashlights, but when disaster strikes, it is no laughing matter.
+We laugh when Homeland Security gives us tips such as keeping water jugs on hand or fresh batteries in our flashlights.

 The unprepared citizen will find himself in that grocery store line, amongst the looters, risking his life for scraps to keep his family alive.

-Now is the time to prepare, plan, and ensure our family’s survival, and yes, maybe those extra jars of peanut butter would be a good place to start.
+And yes, maybe those extra jars of peanut butter would be a good place to start.

 Canned Tuna

-Best Prepper Food For Stockpiling
+Best Prepper Stockpiling Food List

 Good for you!